QuantEcon/lecture-source-jl/rst_files/dynamic_programming/perm_income.rst

 For the remainder of this lecture, we follow Friedman and Hall in assuming that :math:`(1 + r)^{-1} = \beta`

-Regarding the endowment process, we assume it has the :doc:`state-space representation <linear_models>`
+Regarding the endowment process, we assume it has the :doc:`state-space representation <../tools_and_techniques/linear_models>`

 .. math::
     :label: sprob15ab